 In an earlier post, I shared that Jesus taught us the foundations on which we were to build our houses.
 So today, I want to focus on one of those big foundation pieces: prayer.

-Jesus is sitting on the mountainside teaching his disciples, and a crowd comes.
-He gives instructions about how to find the Kingdom of heaven and then a guide for how to pray.
+Jesus is sitting on a mountainside teaching his disciples when a crowd arrives.
+He gives instructions for finding the Kingdom of Heaven, then a guide for praying.

-The first lesson is not to pray like the hypocrites who were actors who wore different masks to play various roles.
+The first lesson is not to pray like the hypocrites, who were actors who wore different masks to play various roles.
 They loved to be seen by others as they prayed their prayers.
 Then he instructed that we pray to do so in secret.
 Public prayer was common and encouraged.
 But Jesus told them and reminded us that prayer is between my heart and His.
 When we come to him and talk with him, he will hear us.
 Our prayers are also an intimate time with him.
-We don’t need to use those fancy words or Babel lots of words.
+We don’t need to use those fancy words or lots of words from Babel.
 The simple prayer is all he wants.

-Then Jesus gives us the model to use to keep it simple.
+Then Jesus gives us a model to keep it simple.
 He said to pray like this.

 When Jesus said this, he encouraged us to call God our Father.
 It would remind us that God has adopted us as his children because of Jesus, and at the same time, we would remember that God is holy, and we are to be reverent and honor Him.